dai-shi/proxy-memoize/README.md

 The input `obj` or the `state` must be immutable.
 The whole concept is built around the immutability.
-It's faily common in Redux and React, but be careful if you are not familiar with the concept.
+It's fairly common in Redux and React, but be careful if you are not familiar with the concept.

 There's no workaround.